Cheers and tears as Europe’s kids go back to school

 "The children were really looking forward to coming back to school.
 They were jumping with joy when they saw their friends again, they were very happy," 43-year-old Manon told AFP as she dropped off her three children at Willemspark primary school in The Hague.

-“I won’t go.
-Most of the pupils I know won’t go,” Anastasia Kyriazis, a 17-year-old pupil from Nea Manolada in western Greece, told AFP.
-“If we were to return we would attend classes for about a month.
-I prefer to stay home and study ahead of the exams.
+Italy and Spain, hit hard by the coronavirus, are among at least half a dozen countries that have cancelled class until September.
+Britain has said some primary school students may be able to return from June.

-At the Ninth Athens high school in the heart of the Greek capital few students were wearing masks.
-Small groups of students appeared happy to see each other again after the break.
-In Switzerland, the atmosphere was similar to after the long summer holidays — albeit with schools reopening with half groups, and with extra hygiene measures and social distancing.
-At one Geneva school some small children were in tears as they had to leave their parents’ arms, an AFP reporter saw.
+In Switzerland, the atmosphere was similar to after the long summer holidays -- albeit with schools reopening with half groups, and with extra hygiene measures and social distancing.